 In its later versions, it added the option to display Google banner ads or text ads to the user.
 Later, in version 8.5, the ads were removed entirely.

-Features included in version 9.1 included fraud protection using the technology of GeoTrust, a provider of a digital certificate, and PhishTank systems, an organization that monitors well-known Phishing websites.
+Features included in version 9.1 were fraud protection using GeoTrust technology, a provider of digital certificates, and PhishTank systems, an organization that monitors well-known Phishing websites.

-Also, in 2006, browser versions that are compatible with Nintendo Wii and Nintendo DS game systems were developed.
+Additionally, in 2006, browser versions compatible with the Nintendo Wii and Nintendo DS game systems were developed.
 But these versions were initially available for a fee.
 Later, it became available for free again after 2009.

 Properties